Germany School Shooting Injures One, Suspect Arrested - UrduPoint

 But a recent spate has rattled the population.

-Bremerhaven police tweeted that a large deployment was under way in the city centre and asked residents to avoid the Mayor-Martin-Donandt square and surrounding streets, in the vicinity of the Lloyd secondary school.
+Germany's online newspaper Nord24 said the person injured on Thursday was a woman who worked at the school.

-Last week, investigators in Germany's city of Essen said they foiled a school bomb assault, as they arrested a 16-year-old who is suspected to have been planning a "Nazi terror attack".
+Officers raced to the scene after a pupil called the police upon hearing gunfire, according to local media.

-Police in Essen stormed the teen's room overnight, taking him into custody and uncovering 16 "pipe bombs", as well as anti-Semitic and anti-Muslim material.
+Bremerhaven police tweeted that a large deployment was under way in the centre of the port city, and asked residents to avoid the area in the vicinity of the Lloyd secondary school.